pslucas0212/virtwho-customerportal/README.md

 ![Sytem | Details](images/virtwho04.png)

-Now let's head over to the Red Hat Hybrid Console and login.
+Now let's head over to the Red Hat Hybrid Cloud Console and login.
 [Red Hat Hybrid Console](cloud.redhat.com/)

-After you login to the Red Hat Hybrid Console, chose Red Hat Enterprise Linux from the side menu.
+After you login to the Red Hat Hybrid Cloud Console, chose Red Hat Enterprise Linux from the side menu.
 ![Red Hat Enterprise Linux](images/virtwho05.png)

 On the Red Hat Enterprise Linux page expand the Subscriptions option on the side menu and click the All RHEL link.
 Scroll down on the subscription page to Insights registered RHEL servers and VMWare Hypervisors that are hosting RHEL VMs.